Is A Homemade Weed Killer A Better Choice Than Roundup?

 Wait a couple of days and then clear the ground and prepare it for planting.
 This concoction will not damage the soil. [source]

-To kill weeds in walkways and areas where you don’t want to plant again, add two cups of salt to this mixture.
-You may want to mix this up well in advance of using it because it takes some time for the salt to dissolve.
+Add two cups of salt to this mixture to kill weeds in walkways and areas where you don’t want to plant again.
+You may want to mix this up well before using it because it takes some time for the salt to dissolve.

 If you use this salt-laced mixture regularly around pathways and other areas where you do not want to grow anything, its effects will eventually be permanent because the salt will leach all nutrients from the soil and destroy it for growth purposes.